ome/omero-documentation/omero/sysadmins/python3-migration.rst

    does not match one of the :doc:`recommended platforms <version-requirements>`, you may want to choose a new platform as your migration target.
 See `Choosing a platform`_ below.
-2. Instal OMERO.server and OMERO.web *separately*.
+2. Install OMERO.server and OMERO.web *separately*.
 All instructions like
-   `OMERO.server`_ and `OMERO.web`_ below as well as the main installation :doc:`server <unix/server-installation>` and
+   `OMERO.server`_ and `OMERO.web`_ below as well as the main :doc:`server <unix/server-installation>` and
-   :doc:`web <unix/install-web/web-deployment>` pages assume separate installations.
+   :doc:`web <unix/install-web/web-deployment>` installation pages are assumed
+   to be separate installations throughout the documentation.
 3. Once both have been installed, perform a :doc:`backup and restore <server-backup-and-restore>` procedure and test your installation against the copy of your data.